Cretaceous–Paleogene extinction event: Amphibians

 There is limited evidence for extinction of amphibians at the K–Pg boundary.
 A study of fossil vertebrates across the K–Pg boundary in Montana concluded that no species of amphibian became extinct.
 Yet there are several species of Maastrichtian amphibian, not included as part of this study, which are unknown from the Paleocene.
 These include the frog Theatonius lancensis and the albanerpetontid Albanerpeton galaktion; therefore, some amphibians do seem to have become extinct at the boundary.
 The relatively low levels of extinction seen among amphibians probably reflect the low extinction rates seen in freshwater animals.

-Non-archosaurs
+Following the mass extinction, frogs radiated substantially, with 88% of modern anuran diversity being traced back to three lineages of frogs that evolved after the cataclysm.

+Reptiles

+Choristoderes

+The choristoderes (a group of semi-aquatic diapsids of uncertain position) survived across the K–Pg boundary subsequently becoming extinct in the Miocene.
+The gharial-like choristodere genus Champsosaurus' palatal teeth suggest that there were dietary changes among the various species across the K–Pg event.

 Turtles

 More than 80% of Cretaceous turtle species passed through the K–Pg boundary.
 All six turtle families in existence at the end of the Cretaceous survived into the Paleogene and are represented by living species.
+Analysis of turtle survivorship in the Hell Creek Formation shows a minimum of 75% of turtle species survived.
+Following the extinction event, turtle diversity exceeded pre-extinction levels in the Danian of North America, although in South America it remained diminished.
+European turtles likewise recovered rapidly following the mass extinction.

 Lepidosauria

-The living non-archosaurian reptile taxa, lepidosaurians (snakes, lizards and tuataras), survived across the K–Pg boundary.

-The rhynchocephalians were a widespread and relatively successful group of lepidosaurians during the early Mesozoic, but began to decline by the mid-Cretaceous, although they were very successful in South America.
-They are represented today by a single genus (the Tuatara), located exclusively in New Zealand.
+The rhynchocephalians, which were a globally distributed and diverse group of lepidosaurians during the early Mesozoic, had begun to decline by the mid-Cretaceous, although they remained successful in the Late Cretaceous of southern South America.
+They are represented today by a single species, the tuatara (Sphenodon punctatus) found in New Zealand.
+Outside of New Zealand, one rhynchocephalian is known to have crossed the K-Pg boundary, Kawasphenodon peligrensis, known from the earliest Paleocene (Danian) of Patagonia.

-The order Squamata, which is represented today by lizards, snakes and amphisbaenians (worm lizards), radiated into various ecological niches during the Jurassic and was successful throughout the Cretaceous.
-They survived through the K–Pg boundary and are currently the most successful and diverse group of living reptiles, with more than 6,000 extant species.
-Many families of terrestrial squamates became extinct at the boundary, such as monstersaurians and polyglyphanodonts, and fossil evidence indicates they suffered very heavy losses in the K–Pg event, only recovering 10 million years after it.
+The order Squamata comprising lizards and snakes first diversified during the Jurassic and continued to diversify throughout the Cretaceous.
+They are currently the most successful and diverse group of living reptiles, with more than 10,000 extant species.
+The only major group of terrestrial lizards to go extinct at the end of the Cretaceous were the polyglyphanodontians, a diverse group of mainly herbivorous lizards known predominantly from the Northern Hemisphere.
+The mosasaurs, a diverse group of large predatory marine reptiles, also became extinct.
+Fossil evidence indicates that squamates generally suffered very heavy losses in the K–Pg event, only recovering 10 million years after it.
+The extinction of Cretaceous lizards and snakes may have led to the evolution of modern groups such as iguanas, monitor lizards, and boas.
+The diversification of crown group snakes has been linked to the biotic recovery in the aftermath of the K-Pg extinction event.
+Pan-Gekkotans weathered the extinction event well, with multiple lineages likely surviving.

-Non-archosaurian marine reptiles

-Giant non-archosaurian aquatic reptiles such as mosasaurs and plesiosaurs, which were the top marine predators of their time, became extinct by the end of the Cretaceous.
-The ichthyosaurs had disappeared from fossil records before the mass extinction occurred.

-Archosaurs

-The archosaur clade includes two surviving groups, crocodilians and birds, along with the various extinct groups of non-avian dinosaurs and pterosaurs.